How do you choose between a fixed or variable-rate mortgage?

 Not sure how your credit score stacks up?
 You can get your free credit score from Borrowell and see what mortgage rates in Canada you qualify for.
 You can get instantly matched with mortgage lenders that match your profile.

 Bad credit can limit your ability to get a mortgage.
-You may have options available to you, but the interest rates you’ll qualify for won’t be cheap.
+You may have some limited options available to you, but the interest rates you’ll qualify for won’t be cheap.
 If you don’t want to put off purchasing a new home, there are immediate steps you can try taking to get a mortgage with bad credit.
 If you’re willing to wait, you should take time to improve your credit score and qualify for better mortgage options.
 Here are ways you can get a mortgage with bad credit.

 If your credit score isn’t great, there are other ways to demonstrate your financial stability to lenders.
 Making a large down payment of 20% or above provides you with more leverage when working with lenders.
 It shows that you have a sizeable income and demonstrates your budgeting skills.
 It will also help you reduce your regular mortgage payments, making them more manageable in the long-run.
 In short, a larger down payment will often make you a more attractive borrower to mortgage lenders.
 You could also take advantage of first-time home buyer programs to get additional incentives and tax credits if you're buying your first home.